By Stan V. Griep

 American Rose Society Consulting Master Rosarian – Rocky Mountain District

-Have you ever heard of diatomaceous earth, (DE)?
+Have you ever heard of diatomaceous earth, also known as DE?
 Well if not, prepare to be amazed!
 The uses for diatomaceous earth in the garden are great.
 Diatomaceous earth is a truly amazing all natural product that can help you grow a beautiful and healthy garden.

 What is Diatomaceous Earth?

 When using diatomaceous earth for the garden, it is extremely important to purchase only the “Food Grade” diatomaceous earth and NOT the diatomaceous earth that is and has been used for swimming pool filters for years.
-The diatomaceous earth used in swimming pool filters goes through a different process that changes its makeup into a higher content of free silica.
+The diatomaceous earth used in swimming pool filters goes through a different process that changes its makeup to include a higher content of free silica.
 Even when applying the food grade diatomaceous earth, it is of the utmost importance to wear a dust mask so as not to inhale too much of the diatomaceous earth dust, as the dust can irritate the mucous membranes in your nose and mouth.
-Once the dust all settles it will not be a problem to you at all or to your pets.
+Once the dust settles, though, it will not pose a problem to you or your pets.

 What is Diatomaceous Earth Used for in the Garden?

 The uses for diatomaceous earth are many but in the garden diatomaceous earth can be used as an insecticide.
 Diatomaceous earth works to get rid of insects such as:

 To these insects, diatomaceous earth is a lethal dust with microscopic sharp edges that cut through their protective covering and dries them out.